Chapter 11

 "So Rand Phylotar, Daino's brother, has become an high-ranking officer at the Wegoyy prison.
 How did he get that commission?
 And that counts for the prison commander, Olon Dendicott as well."

 Luke left Dagobah and set course to Tatooine.
-He felt relieved about what his father had told him, how he had found Liane and how he had taken her with him and raise her as his apprentice and his daughter.
+He felt very relieved about what his father had told him; how he had found Liane and how he had taken her with him and raise her as his apprentice and his daughter.
 It strengthened his belief that, despite the negative opinions of Obi-Wan and Master Yoda, his feelings about his father had been right.
 Anakin had never fully surrendered himself to the Dark Side of the Force.
 Deep inside he had kept the spark of the Jedi Knights alive.

-On Tatooine Luke stayed several days in Ben's former desert home in the Jundland Waste behind the Dune Sea.
-Before dawn he rose and late after sunset he had a sober dinner and a Jedi meditation, before he sought rest for the night.
+On Tatooine Luke stayed several days in Ben's former home in the Jundland Waste behind the Dune Sea.
+Before dawn he rose and late after sunset he enjoyed a sober dinner and a Jedi meditation, before he sought rest for the night.
 During his daily hours he paid all his attention to a very difficult, but rewarding, task.
 The only one with whom he shared some of his thoughts every now and then, was Artoo, Luke's favorite droid and buddy.
-Only one time, for a short moment, the Force ghost of his former master Ben Kenobi manifested itself, to support the task his former padawan had set for himself.
+Only one time, for a short moment, the Force ghost of his former master Ben Kenobi manifested itself, to give some support to the task his former padawan had set for himself.

 After twelve days Luke could finish his work.
-He locked the old house in the Jundland Waste and went back to Mos Eisley space port.
+He locked the old house and went back to Mos Eisley space port.
 The fast federal ship brought him to Wegoyy in less than a day.
 Once on Wegoyy he rented a small apartment near the space port in the planet's capital Tropass.

 "Commodore Skywalker, welcome to the Wegoyy prison.
 I hope you had a quiet voyage.
-Our Supreme Chancellor, lady Mon Mothma, has informed me about your oncoming visit."
+Our Supreme Chancellor, lady Mon Mothma, has informed me about your visit."

 Dendicott made a gesture to the seat in front of his desk.